 The third use case associated with the SRM token is specifically in staking and rewarding.
 Holders of the SRM token can stake it in pools and earn rewards in the same token.

-Users can stake SRM on the FTX exchange, AScend, and Project Serum page.
+Users can stake SRM on the Ascend site and Project Serum page.
 Setting up a staking node for the SRM token requires you to hold a minimum of 10 million tokens, including 1 Mega Serum.
 A staking node is a machine running software, designed to interact and communicate with the blockchain.

 According to the network, Nodes are responsible for performing some on-chain tasks and receiving rewards in the process.
 Users of the SRM token can also stake on the available nodes and share a part of the rewards.

 The reward is not well known since they depend on the volumes of the Serum Dex.
 All in all, the SRM token is popularly used within the network as a staking and rewarding asset.

 Serum Use Case: Trading Fees Payment

 Finally, the SRM token is majorly used in the network to pay trading fees in the DEX.
 The Serum platform, as mentioned earlier, is a decentralized exchange network based on the Solana chain.